Local Water Done Well

 Local Water Done Well and the Tararua District

-We need to consider important factors such as the financial impact on water users, and the pros and cons of collaborating with neighbouring councils.
+We have considered important factors such as the financial impact on water users, and the pros and cons of collaborating with neighbouring councils.

 What next?